Distribution of preperiodic points in one-parameter families of rational maps: Portrait-preserving specializations

 \begin{rmk} Another example of a ``no large cycles'' conjecture was made by Canci and Vishkautsan \cite[Conjecture 1]{CV}, who studied quadratic rational maps with a critical point of period 2.
-Working over $\Q$, they proved that no such map has a point of period $l$ for $3 \le l \le 6$ and conjectured the same for all larger $l$. \end{rmk}
+Working over $\Q$, they proved that no such map has a point of period $l$ for $3 \le l \le 6$ and conjectured the same for all larger $l$.
+See also Remark \ref{rmk:cv} below. \end{rmk}

 In Section \ref{sec:denominator} we give a sufficient condition for a given family to have the strong zero-density property (c)ii.